getlantern/zaplog/README.md

 # zaplog
-Lantern wrapper around zap logging
+Wrapper around zap logging.
+This is useful for providing a singleton logger and for creating common configurations across projects.